Alex Cabrera: Orix Buffaloes

+Mexican and Venezuelan leagues

-After his career in Japan came to a close with just 97 games played in 2011-12 with the Fukuoka SoftBank Hawks, Cabrera continued to play professional baseball during the winter season for Tiburones de La Guaira in his native Venezuela.
-In 59 games during the 2013-14 season, Cabrera batted .391, with a record-setting 21 home runs.
-He broke the league single season home run record set by Baudilio Diaz, who hit 20 in 1979-80.
+After leaving Japan, Cabrera continued to play professional winter league baseball for Tiburones de La Guaira in his native Venezuela.
+In 59 games during the 2013–14 season, Cabrera batted .391, with a record-setting 21 home runs (currently shared with Renato Núñez, who tied the record in 2024).
+Cabrera broke the league single season home run record set by Bo Díaz, who hit 20 home runs in 1979–80.
+Cabrera played 14 games for Rojos del Aguila de Veracruz in the Mexican League in April 2014 at the age of 42, batting .404 and hitting 4 home runs.
+He continued to play in the Venezuelan winter league until 2016–2017, playing 4 games in his final season with Tigres de Aragua.